utopia-rise/fmod-gdextension/README.md

 ### Continuous delivery

 This project uses Travis-CI to continuously deploy released drivers.
-If you use those releases, you can skip building api (not for iOS) and driver.
+If you use those releases, you can skip building api and driver.
 Installing is still necessary.
 This project uses [SEMVER](https://semver.org/).

 #### Currently supported OS :